swdevlin/aoc/2025/README.md

 The solution to 5a would work for 5b if one could wait long enough.
 Efficient, it is not.
 A different approach was needed for 5b.
 Once I realized that I could keep the list in order, the solution was trivial.

+## Day 6

+TIL: Data class, operator methods, and equality.

+I ended up not using Data.define as the code assigns the operator at the end.
+I liked the idea of building the Problem up on the fly as opposed to creating it at the end.
+This approach lead me to learn about operator methods and object equality.

+The challenge itself was straightforward.